cocoa-xu/cc_precompiler/README.md

     #   true  - only targets listed in `compilers` will be included in all available targets
     # defaults to `false`
     only_listed_targets: true,

+    # optional config key
+    # clean up the priv directory between different targets
+    #
+    # for example, common assets for different targets can stay
+    # in the `priv` directory (instead of copying/downloading them
+    # multiple times)
+    # but target specific assets or .o files should be cleaned
+    # so that `make` can compile/generate these files for the next target
+    #
+    # the value for `cleanup` should be a string indicating the cleanup target
+    # in the makefile.
+    #
+    # for example, cc_precompiler will call `make mycleanup` between each build
+    # if the value for the key `cleanup` is set to `mycleanup`
+    #
+    # also, cc_precompiler will stop if `make mycleanup` exited with non-zero code
+    #
+    # the default value for this key is `nil`, and in such case, cc_precompiler
+    # will not do anything between each build
+    cleanup: "mycleanup",

     # optional config that provides a map of available compilers
     # on different systems